-A defibrillator is held in school for emergency use.
-This is kept on the wall in the medical room.
+A defibrillator is held in each school for emergency use.
+This is kept on the wall in the medical room in Spixworth Infant School and in a marked unlocked cupboard in the medical room at Woodland View Junior School.
 See above for members of staff who are trained in its use.